DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 verts[I].UV  = g_CubeData.UVs[I].xy;
 ```

-As we mentioned earlier, LOD doesn't affect the vertex count, we simply display it as color:
+As we mentioned earlier, LOD doesn't affect the vertex count, and we simply display it as color:

 ```hlsl
 float4 Rainbow(float factor)